 Within the last couple of years, longer and lower geometries have become synonymous with long-travel sleds, making them ride more like mini downhill bruisers than aggressive bikes for all-mountain pursuits.
-That being said, there's still a few holdouts in the industry not convinced that longer and lower is better, especially if you're seeking to clean tight sections of trail without dismounting in shame.
-The Pivot Mach 6 Carbon XT/XTR Pro 1x Complete Mountain Bike falls in the later category, preferring a bit more agility from its long-travel platform.
+That being said, there's still a few holdouts not convinced that longer and lower is better, especially if you're seeking to clean tight sections of trail without dismounting in shame.
+The Pivot Mach 6 Carbon XT/XTR Pro 1x Complete Mountain Bike falls in the later category, preferring a bit more agility in a long-travel platform.

 The Mach 6 Carbon is quite slack with a 66-degree head tube angle, but it's significantly shorter in both reach and wheelbase figures than many of its enduro brethren.
-This shorter length injects a bit more playfulness and cornering prowess into the Mach 6's personality, making it more of a precision instrument than many long-travel bikes.
-Looking at its other geometry figures, you'll find its 13.6-inch bottom bracket is higher than many bikes in this category, which is a refreshing departure if you're tired of unwanted pedal strikes in rocky terrain.
-Another figure to note is the class-leading standover clearance, which accommodates shorter riders down to 4'11" with the availability of an extra-small frame.
+This shorter length injects playfulness and cornering prowess into the Mach 6's personality, making it more of a precision instrument than many long-travel bikes.
+Looking at its other geometry figures, you'll find its 13.6in bottom bracket is higher than many bikes in this category, which is a refreshing departure for those of us who've become resigned to pedal strikes in rocky terrain.
+Another figure to note is the class-leading standover clearance, which accommodates shorter riders down to just under five feet with the availability of an extra-small frame.

 Delving into the construction of the Mach 6 Carbon's frame, you'll find it benefit's from Pivot's hollow-core molding process for a uniform thickness of the carbon fiber lay-up, resulting in increased structural integrity while reducing weight in areas not critical to durability.
 The frame's cable routing is tidier than earlier iterations for a cleaner aesthetic and it's fully compatible with Shimano Di2 electronic drivetrains for futureproof necessity.
 Moreover, the frame's PF92 bottom bracket gives you a resoundingly stiff pedaling platform with its wider pivots, complemented with updated Boost rear spacing for a stiffer wheel build and ample clearance of wider tires.

-Looking at the XT/XTR build of this particular Mach 6 Carbon, you'll be pleased to find the simplified 1x11 drivetrain with Shimano's 11 to 46-tooth cassette delivering plenty of range for pedaling up and charging down anything on the trail.
-The Fox Float X rear shock features Evol technology, which increases the sensitivity of the shock when you're pedaling over small impediments, such as bumpy rocks and roots.
-Another sweet feature are the DT XM Series 25-millimeter wheels laced to DT Swiss hubs with their famed 36-tooth star ratchet for instantaneous response and long-term reliability, and signature buzz make them a classic for a reason.
+Looking at the XT/XTR build of this particular Mach 6 Carbon, you'll be pleased to find a simplified 1x11 drivetrain with Shimano's 11-46t cassette delivering plenty of range for pedaling up and charging down anything on the trail.
+The Fox Float X2 rear shock features Evol technology, which increases the sensitivity of the shock when you're pedaling over small impediments, such as bumpy rocks and roots.
+The build is finished with DT XM Series 25mm rims laced to DT Swiss hubs with their famed 36t star ratchet, whose virtually instantaneous response, long-term reliability, and signature buzz make them a classic for a reason.

-- 155mm of DW-Link travel climbs responsively and descends plushly
+- 6.1in of DW-Link travel climbs responsively and descends plushly

-- Carbon frame uses hollow-core molding process for structural integrity
+- Hollow-core carbon molding process for structural integrity

-- DW-Link pivots use Enduro Max cartridge bearings for increased stiffness
+- Enduro Max cartridge linkage bearings for increased stiffness

 - 66-degree head tube maintains composure on steep, gnarly descents